therobhe/f1-game-point-manager/README.md

 ## Features

+### Scoring
 - keep track of race results by selecting the drivers per position
 - keep track of the constructor championship

+### Race Calendar
-- option to drive the 2014 race calendar OR create a custom calendar
+- option to track the points for the original 2014 race calendar OR create a custom calendar of custom length

-- you can use the original 2014 point system or use choose between the one from 2006-2009, the legacy system OR create your own one
+### Point System
+- you can choose between:
+  - the current point system (as used in the real 2014 season)
+  - the one from 2006-2009
+  - the legacy system
+  - your own custom point system

 ## Tech Stack